Heat of Fusion Calculator

 Deriving the Latent Heat Formula

-Imagine planning to melt a block of ice weighing 5 kg.
-Water's heat of fusion is approximately 334 kJ/kg.
-Inserting these numbers into the equation gives Q=5×334 kJ, or 1670 kJ.
+Say you drop a block of lake ice weighing 5 kg into a warm bath, and it already sits right at 0 °C so every joule you add goes straight into melting rather than warming.
+Water's heat of fusion is about 334 kJ/kg.
+Multiplying the mass by that constant gives kJ, or 1670 kJ.
 If the heat source delivers energy at a rate of 500 W, or 0.5 kJ/s, the melting process would take about 3340 seconds—just under an hour.
 Such back-of-the-envelope calculations help engineers size heaters, chefs plan thawing times, and researchers model environmental energy balances.

 Typical Heats of Fusion